hivemq/hivemq-snyk-composite-action/README.md

 # HiveMQ Snyk Composite Action

-A GitHub composite action that checks for new security vulnerabilities and license issues in your project using Snyk, comparing results against a baseline project to identify only new issues.
+A GitHub composite action that checks for new security vulnerabilities in your project using Snyk, comparing results against a baseline project to identify only new issues.

 ## Features